 - Mix until all the dry flour is incorporated

 - Cover with plastic wrap and keep covered in a warmish place in your kitchen at around 77ºF

-After six hours mix together an additional 125g H2O @ 85ºF and 175g levain in a separate bowl.
-Mix these until the levain is full dissolved in the water.
+After six hours mix an additional 125g H2O @ 85ºF and 175g levain in a separate bowl.
+Mix these until you’ve fully dissolved the levain in the water.